KenzoBH/Data-Science/README.md

 <h1 align="center">About me</h1>

-In love with Maths and a Data Scientist wannabe.
+In love with Maths and Data Boy at Shopee.
 17, Electronics Technician.

 *Birth date* August 22, 2003